seekaddo/breath/readme.md

 If you plan to contribute, please use `tool/init_file/init_file.sh` to initialize your source files.
-You should define the environment variable `BREATH_CONTRIBUTOR` to the name you wish you wish to appear in your copyright notices.
+You should define the environment variable `BREATH_CONTRIBUTOR` to the name you wish to appear in your copyright notices.
 Also, you should build the `include_guard` tool (which is automatically built with the library: see Getting started), and copy it to `$BREATH_ROOT/bin`.

 If you use Vim, just source `breath.vim` from your `.vimrc` and that will take care of running the initialization script on any file you create in